How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 sudo pritunl setup-key

-The setup key differs for each deployment, so copy yours from the terminal and paste it into the dashboard.
+The setup key differs for each deployment, so copy yours from the Pritunl server CLI and paste it into the dashboard.

 The next page will prompt you to provide the default username and password.